fverdugo/fverdugo.github.io/research.md

 method has been shown to be algorithmically weak scalable for a wide range of 3D complex geometries.
 That is, the number of iterations needed to reach convergence in the preconditioned linear solver is asymptotically independent of the problem size (see Figure 2).
-This work has motivated the publication of 1 paper in a Q1 ranked journal (see reference [^badia_2017]), and has been presented in several conferences both at national and international level.
+This work is published in [^badia_2017]) and has been presented in several conferences both at national and international level.

 @@im-100